abpoll/unsafe/joss_submission/paper.md

 Users may also add additional data sources to a configuration file (e.g., flood risk analyses often use spatial data on administrative zones or socioeconomic data) and `download_raw()` will download the corresponding data and place it in the specified subdirectories.
 The recommended configuration file structure is described in detail in the file `examples/phil_frd_partial/notebooks/partial_data_example.ipynb` available at the software's [Zenodo repository](https://zenodo.org/records/17362970).

-Before generating an ensemble, there are several processing steps `UNSAFE` does not automate to allow for greater analyst flexibility.
+Before generating an ensemble, there are several processing steps `UNSAFE` does not automate to allow for greater analyst flexibility, such as processing external building inventories and flood hazard data.
 These steps are best illustrated through an example.

 ## Example
 A tutorial that demonstrates the basic functionality of `UNSAFE` is available in the file `examples/phil_frd_partial/notebooks/partial_data_example.ipynb` available at the software's [Zenodo repository](https://zenodo.org/records/17362970).

-In this example, we conduct a very small case study on a small area in Philadelphia based on depth grids available via FEMA's risk map project.
+In this example, we conducted a very small case study on a small area in Philadelphia based on depth grids available via FEMA's risk map project.
 The notebook serves to demonstrate the following workflow to help introduce new users to the `UNSAFE` framework, and to allow them to test that the code does what it says it does.

 1) Configure the working directory structure and workflow parameters;
 2) Download and unzip data;